image of a notepad with notes (for a private tutor)

 MISSION 10: SHIPS IN THE NIGHT

-More details coming soon!
 The Master Chief leads a convoy of Warthogs against Ballas's camp, where the Banished have begun excavating the Compellent's Repose.
 Meanwhile, Red Team attempts to scuttle Nash's ship to prevent the Gravemind from accessing his data, as Atriox shrewdly captures the Boast No More—and Lord Hood—from the ground.
-The ship proceeds to Percival Base, where the Banished seize the Object.
+The ship proceeds to Percival Base, where the Banished overwhelm the UNSC defenders, capture Halsey, and make their way to the Object.

 SUNDAY, JULY 12, 2560.